 We received a “Funny Fill-In” book by National Geographic in our Reading Bug Box.
 The girls ask to do several of these a day.
 What a fun and silly way to teach parts of speech in a sneaky way!

 Ancient Greece and The Olympics Unit Study Week 2 Activities

 While we studied the Hoplites, we finished our soldier’s armor with greaves.
 Made of poster board, they were designed to be intimidating to their foes.

 Lately, the girls have begun taking notes and doodling on dry erase boards while I read from our morning basket.
 The Greek myth of Typhon inspired these works of art.

 Our study of Ancient Greek life, in particular, the study of the lives of Ancient Greek women, inspired us to create Ancient Greek attire.
 Each girl made a chiton, himation, and a necklace from relatively simple directions.

 As we studied about the birth of literacy and the Ancient Greek alphabet, we learned to write our names and read simple words.
 But, our favorite activity this week was the weaving craft.
 Because I love the idea of having all my crafting supplies sent to me in a box, I ordered a Doodle Crate Looming Kit for each of the girls.
 They made some works of art…and some potholders.

-Find the lesson plans for the Ancient Greek Unit Study in our Subscriber Freebies.
+Click below to download a Free copy of the lesson plans for the Ancient Greek Unit Study.